Bi-level algorithm for optimizing hyperparameters in penalized nonnegative matrix factorization: New Formulation

-The results obtained in the following are referred to the case $\mathbf{L_H}=\mathbb{0}_{\R^{m \times m}}$ and $\mathbf{L_W}=\mathbf{L}\in\mathbb{R}^{n\times n}$, diagonal and such that $\mathbf{L} \neq \mathbb{0}_{\R^{n \times n}}$ (because the penalty makes sense) so that \eqref{new} is reduced to Symmetric extension can be derived for $\mathbf{L_H} \neq \mathbb{0}_{\R^{m \times m}}$.
-Problems \eqref{new} and \eqref{partcase} are NP-hard and non-convex in both the unknowns simultaneously, but they are convex\footnote{for particular values of $\beta$ and specific penalization functions} to each variable separately.
-This makes alternate optimization techniques suitable to be incorporated into the minimization process to derive NMF updating each factors separately: firstly, $\mathbf{W}$ is fixed to estimate $\mathbf{H}$ and then $\mathbf{H}$ is fixed to estimate $\mathbf{W}$.
-To tune the penalization HP we choose to incorporate it simultaneously into the updating matrix factor process introducing a bi-level strategy on each row of $\mathbf{W}$.
+A symmetric extension can be easily derived for $\mathbf{L_H} \neq \mathbb{0}_{\R^{m \times m}}$ and $\mathbf{L_W} = \mathbb{0}_{\R^{n \times n}}$.
+On the other hand, simultaneous optimization on both factors (with respect to \eqref{new}) requires some supplement theory related to the bi-level formulation of NMF for columns, which will be the subject of future works.
+Problem \eqref{partcase} is convex in each variable separately\footnote{for particular values of $\beta$ and specific penalty functions.}.
+Alternating optimization techniques are helpful to incorporate into the minimization process the updates of each NMF factor separately.
+Firstly, fixing $\mathbf{W}$, one estimates $\mathbf{H}$; subsequently, $\mathbf{H}$ is fixed to estimate $\mathbf{W}$.
+To tune the penalty HP matrix $\mathbf{L}$, we incorporate it simultaneously into the process of updating factor $\mathbf{W}$, introducing a bi-level strategy on each row of $\mathbf{W}$.